waterlinked/docs/docs/dvl/water-tracking.md

 ## TCP JSON API

-Water tracking is available in TCP JSON API `json_v3.2` for supported models.
+Water tracking is available in TCP JSON API version `json_v3.2` and up for supported models.
 Use the TCP JSON API configuration method for your model:

 * [DVL A50/A125 TCP JSON API configuration](dvl-json-protocol.md#configuration-over-json)
 * DVL A100/A250 TCP JSON API configuration is planned for water tracking and is not available yet.